ankitadasz/CPP/Inheritance/Inheritance.md

 in parent:private  in child:public     then it will be not accessible in parent:private  in child:rotected   then it will be not accessible in parent:private  in child:private    then it will be not accessible

+protected is kind of like private you can access it inside a class and if you inherit a child class then also u can use it inside the child class

+Types of Inheritance
+-single
+-multilevel
+-multiple
+-hirarichal
+-Hybrid